Ap3teus/craftjs/README.md

 0. Make sure you have `maven` installed
 1. Run `mvn install`
 2. Copy the built jar from `target` to your server's plugins-folder

+## Differences to Scriptcraft

+CraftJS and Scriptcraft are both essentially just a Javascript engine wrapped into a Spigot plugin.
+Scriptcraft uses now deprecated [Nashorn](https://openjdk.java.net/projects/nashorn/) -engine, while CraftJS uses [Graal](https://www.graalvm.org/docs/reference-manual/languages/js/).
+This allows the executing code to use more recent (ES6+) Javascript features without using transpilers (like [Babel](https://babeljs.io)), and should also allow for much better performance.